-As of early 2021, 18,000 McDonald’s trays using UBQ™ material have been produced and will be used in 30 cities in 20 Brazilian restaurants.
-The trays are made out of 80% polypropylene and 20% UBQ™.
+As of early 2021, 18,000 McDonald’s trays using Israeli-made UBQ™ material have been produced and will be used in 30 cities in 20 Brazilian restaurants.
+The trays are made out of 75% recycled PP, 12.5% virgin PP, and 12.5% UBQ™.
 The appearance, texture, and strength of the new trays are the same as the non-UBQ™ ones.
-When it comes to durability and sustainability, the UBQ thermoplastic ranks higher because, unlike conventional plastics which degrade every time they’re recycled, it can be recycled at least five times without material degradation.

-The trays’ production has diverted 1,180 kg (2,600 lb) of waste that would have otherwise been dumped in landfills and has offset 3,713 kg of CO₂eq.
+The trays’ production has diverted 994 kg of waste that would have otherwise been dumped in landfills and has avoided an estimated 3,251 kg CO₂eq (GWP100).
 Moving forward, Arcos Dorados has announced that 100% of their trays will be manufactured with the innovative thermoplastic.
 The trays are just the tip of the iceberg when it comes to the planned partnership and activities between McDonald’s, Arcos Dorados and UBQ.
 There is a full UBQ™ product line in development.